-How to make delicious, crispy, ‘chopped & fried’ gefilte fish balls from scratch – so much better than shop bought!
+How to make delicious, crispy, ‘chopped and fried’ gefilte fish balls from scratch – so much better than shop bought!
 Eat them with chraine for a real treat.

 Chopped and fried gefilte fish, or ‘C&F’ as it was known in our house, was a regular fixture on our family menu.
 My Grandma would make it every week, on a Thursday.
 She would first mince the fish and onion using a hand-cranked mincing machine, then add the egg, seasoning and matza meal “until it looks right”.
 I don’t think she ever referred to a recipe.